-Strategy # Activity Achievements Progress Status

-Not Started Behind Schedule

-Impose More Rigorous Bacteria More strict monitoring frequency requirements found in the I-Plan have not shown up in wastewater permits.
+Strategy # Activity Achievements Progress Status Not Started Behind Schedule 1.1 Impose More Rigorous Bacteria More strict monitoring frequency requirements found in the I-Plan have not shown up in wastewater permits.
 The BIG submitted a letter which requested TCEQ consider this measure in 2017.
-It was determined that the monitoring frequency Initiated On Schedule

-1.1 Monitoring Requirements can be changed at the request of the wastewater treatment facility.
+It was determined that the monitoring frequency Initiated On Schedule 1.1 Monitoring Requirements can be changed at the request of the wastewater treatment facility.
 A general adjustment of the frequency to the recommendation found in the I-Plan would not be carried out.
-In Progress Ahead of Schedule

-Completed Tracking

-Not Started Behind Schedule

-ties Impose Stricter Bacteria Limits More stringent limits have been implemented for wastewater permits.
+In Progress Ahead of Schedule Completed Tracking Not Started Behind Schedule lities 1.2 Impose Stricter Bacteria Limits More stringent limits have been implemented for wastewater permits.
 Activity is programmatically complete.
-In 2018, there were 636 active permits in the project area, with 552 submitting discharge monitoring reports (DMRs) with 527 reporting Initiated On Schedule

-Wastewater Treatment Facilities 1.2 for WWTF Effluent bacteria in their DMRs.
-Wastewater treatment facilities with bacteria permits: 510 domestic and 17 Industrial.
+In 2018, there were 636 active permits in the project area, with 552 submitting discharge monitoring reports (DMRs) with 527 reporting Initiated On Schedule t Faci 1.2 for WWTF Effluent Wastewater treatment facilities with bacteria permits: 510 domestic and 17 Industrial.
+449 (84%) reported 63 MPN/100mL as their limit in 2018. bacteria in their DMRs.
+Wastewater treatment facilities with bacteria permits: 510 domestic and 17 In Progress Ahead of Schedule Mastewater Treatment Facilities Industrial.
 449 (84%) reported 63 MPN/100mL as their limit in 2018.
-In Progress Ahead of Schedule

-atmen Completed Tracking

-ıter Tre Increase Compliance and Enforcement by the TCEQ Compliance and inspection and compliance data.
-Enforcement by WWTF DMR report 97.7 percent compliance with their permit limit.
-Harris County Not Started Behind Schedule

-ıstewa Initiated On Schedule

-Wo 1.3 In Progress Ahead of Schedule

-Completed Tracking

-Not Started Behind Schedule

-Improved Design and Operation Title 30 Chapter 217 of the Texas Administrative Code was updated to reflect current permitting practices of TCEQ and updated wastewater treatment facility Initiated On Schedule

-1.4 Criteria for New Plants standards and criteria.
+Completed Tracking ater Tr The TCEQ reports performing compliance and enforcement capabilities within the BIG region.
+The BIG requested in 2017 TCEQ share data to track implementation.
+Not Started Behind Schedule Nastew L.3 Increase L.3 Compliance and Enforcement by the TCFQ TCEQ provided inspection data for the period of 2013-2018 in July of 2019.
+H- GAC will review the information to determine if there are reportable trends in the Initiated On Schedule 1.3 In Progress Ahead of Schedule WWTFs inspected by the county.
+Completed Tracking Title 30 Chapter 217 of the Texas Administrative Code was updated to reflect current permitting practices of TCEQ and updated wastewater treatment facility standards and criteria.
 Harris County reviews new wastewater treatment facility plan sets and specifications.
-In 2018, Harris County screened 29 wastewater treatment facility plan sets for compliance with state disinfections standards.
+In 2018, Harris County screened 29 wastewater Not Started Behind Schedule 1.4 Improved Design and Operation Criteria for New Initiated On Schedule Plants treatment facility plan sets for compliance with state disinfections standards.
 None needed to be referred to outside consultants for in-depth plan review.
 In Progress Ahead of Schedule

-Completed Tracking